leylicowell/01861979-math70076-assessment-2/README.md

 ```

-## Methodology

-We modeled the number of cyclone landfalls per month and year using Bayesian
-Poisson regression models, in order to explore any seasonality effects and
-yearly trends.
-Our first model, Model A, included both a monthly effect and a non-linear yearly effect,
-due to the high fluctuations in cyclone landfall numbers per year.
-Our second model, Model B,
-only included the monthly effect, ignoring any long-term trends.
-We then used Leave-One-Out Cross Validation (LOO) to
-select the model with the best performance.

-Our final model, Model C, then investigated where cyclones were most likely to land, amongst the top
-10 countries and territories which have experienced the most cyclone landfalls since
-2000.
-These include Antigua and Barbuda, the Bahamas, Belize, Canada, Cuba,
-the Dominican Republic, Mexico, Nicaragua, Puerto Rico and the United States of
-America.

-Using our best performing time-based and geographical models,
-we then simulated landfall counts for each month as well as for each of the ten most
-affected countries and territories over the next five years (2025 to 2029).

 ## Packages and Dependencies

 This project is developed in R and requires the installation of the packages listed below: